DavidVujic/python-polylith-docs/docs/setup.md

 `--theme` the structure of the workspace, `loose` is the recommended structure for Python.

 ### Pixi
-Have a look at the Hatch and Maturin sections for setup, packaging and usage.
-More details about Pixi setup coming soon!
+Have a look at the Pixi docs for initializing a new repo or project.
-As of this writing, Pixi has experimental support for building and packaging.
-The Hatch-specific hooks is not (currently) needed for Pixi.
+For the Polylith initial setup, look at the __Hatch__ sections at this page.

 ### Pantsbuild (aka Pants)
 Have a look in the Pants-specific [example repository](examples.md) for details on the setup.